Everything you Need to Know About Health and Safety in Construction

 At Salamander Fabrications, we work with a wide range of organisations in the construction industry to improve safety processes and help site managers meet the legal requirements asked of them.
 Our products have helped ensure the safety of workers all over the country for decades.
 We’re experts in designing and creating products that help to support safety professionals to ensure that construction activities of all kinds can be carried out safely and efficiently.

-To learn more about how we can use sheet metal fabrication techniques to help support safety management in construction or to learn more about health and safety in construction, keep reading!
+To learn more about how we can use sheet metal fabrication services to help support safety management in construction or to learn more about health and safety in construction, keep reading!

 The Importance of Site Health and Safety